trustwallet/ansible-collection-blockchain/docs/cosmos_role.md

 `vars/<chain>.yml` for specific chain overrides, and modify `tasks/config.yml` or `tasks/config_<chain>.yml` to apply the introduced variable.

-Some Comsmos-SDK based chains accept additional parameters as command-line flags.
+Some Cosmos-SDK based chains accept additional parameters as command-line flags.
 These flags can be specified via `chain_bin_flags` variable.
-F.e. `terrad` suggests `--x-crisis-skip-assert-invariants` flag to start syncing the node since the last upgrade until it is at the current height (we have alrteady set this variable in `vars/terra.yml`).
+F.e. `terrad` suggests `--x-crisis-skip-assert-invariants` flag to start syncing the node since the last upgrade until it is at the current height (we have already set this variable in `vars/terra.yml`).

 ## Example Playbook